Vinnell Arabia Senior Trainer, Field Medical Operations in United States

 C. Supervisory Responsibilities: Supervises up to 4 assistant trainers assigned to execute exportable training programs and unit training evaluations.

-A. Education Level: High school graduate, with current EMT and BLS certifications is required.
-Employees not possessing PHTLS, BLS, and Advanced Medical Life Support Instructor certifications must obtain the credentials within 6 months of hire.
+*A. Education Level: *High school graduate, with current EMT and BLS certifications is required.
+Employees not possessing PHTLS, and BLS must obtain the credentials within 6 months of hire.

 B. Experience: Former U.S. Military Non-Commissioned Officer with at least five (5) years’ experience in field combat health service support operations either in the military or on the job.

-C. Specific knowledge, skill, ability and requirements: Must have knowledge of tactical combat casualty care concept.
+*C. Specific knowledge, skill, ability and requirements: *Must have knowledge of tactical combat casualty care concept.
 Must be familiar with U.S. military field medical operations.
 Must have the ability to plan, prepare, execute, and assess medical training and performance.
 Must be computer literate in MS Office-based programs.
-A valid driver’s license is required.
+Must possess valid driver’s license.

 Category: Health Care Training